Student Resources

 Snack n Go

 The MSC established the Snack n Go in room 206 of the Red Gym.
 The Snack n Go station is stocked with snacks such as fruit, granola bars, cereal, and oatmeal.
-The Open Seat, Cross College Advising Services, and the College of Agricultural and Life Sciences and sponsors our Snack n Go.
+The Open Seat sponsors our Snack n Go.
 Students are free to take whatever they need from the station.

 MSC Meal Cards

-For students needing additional support, they can request a pre-loaded meal card for the dining halls once per semester.
-For more information, please contact an MSC staff member directly or stop by the Snack n Go.
+In previous semesters, students needing additional support, they can request a pre-loaded meal card for the dining halls once per semester.
+Unfortunately, this program was paused in 2025, so the MSC no longer has cards available.

 Additional Campus Resources